 A small speaker that uses Airsound magic to fill larger rooms

-The Orbitsound Dock E30 has a lot going for it: This is a speaker with quite a few extra features, and while it might not match everyone's home decor, it certainly tries its best to avoid looking like a plain plastic speaker.
+The Orbitsound Dock E30 has a lot going for it: This is an AirPlay speaker with quite a few extra features, and while it might not match everyone's home decor, it certainly tries its best to avoid looking like a plain plastic speaker.

-Some highlights of the design are the groove in which you can rest your tablet or phone and you can also wirelessly charge your phone using a Qi panel on the top.
-Check online to see if your phone supports this standard.
-It doesn’t?
-There’s also a USB port on the front to let you plug-in your charge cable.
+Some highlights of the design are the groove in which you can rest your tablet or phone, and the way you can also wirelessly charge your phone using a Qi panel on the top.
+Check online to see if your phone supports this standard: if it doesn’t, there’s also a USB port on the front to let you plug-in your charging cable.

 Read the full review: Orbitsound Dock E30